bluesky/tiled/README.md

 Other catalogs can be served by changing the value of the `ROOT_CATALOG` environment variable to point to a different object in any importable Python module.

-Note: Directories are created in the current directory for scratch space.
-If using uvicorn's ``--reload`` option, be sure to set ``--reload-dir=tiled`` to avoid reloading everytime a scratch file is updated.